Marc Anderson

 MA, LMHC, CMHS, MBA

-What brings me to this work is a desire to help others improve the quality of their relationships, take up more space when needed, and step into difficult areas of life that are often neglected in our fast-paced world.
-I provide a comfortable and supportive space to engage old problems that often plague us in our human journey.
+I am a licensed mental health counselor with a master’s degree from The Seattle School of Theology & Psychology (2012–2015).
+Since 2016, I have worked in private practice, driven by a desire to help others improve the quality of their relationships, take up more relational space when needed, and step into difficult areas of life that are often neglected in our fast‑paced world.
+My goal is to provide a comfortable and supportive environment where clients can engage old problems in new ways.

 Education: